-- (a) Provide a summary of reasonably available information concerning markets for the issuer's production, including the nature and material terms of any agency relationships and the results of any relevant market studies, commodity price projections, product valuation, market entry strategies, and product specification requirements. - (b) Identify any contracts material to the issuer that are required for property development, including mining, concentrating, smelting, refining, transportation, handling, sales and hedging, and forward sales contracts or arrangements.
+- (a) Provide a summary of reasonably available information concerning markets for the issuer's production, including the nature and material terms of any agency relationships.
+Discuss the nature of any studies or analyses completed by the issuer, including any relevant market studies, commodity price projections, product valuations, market entry strategies, or product specification requirements.
+Confirm that the qualified person has reviewed these studies and analyses and that the results support the assumptions in the technical report. - (b) Identify any contracts material to the issuer that are required for property development, including mining, concentrating, smelting, refining, transportation, handling, sales and hedging, and forward sales contracts or arrangements.
 State which contracts are in place and which are still under negotiation.
-For contracts that are in place, discuss whether the terms, rates or charges are within industry norms. - Item 20: Environmental Studies, Permitting, and Social or Community Impact Discuss reasonably available information on environmental, permitting, and social or community factors related to the project.
-Consider and, where relevant, include - (a) a summary of the results of any environmental studies and a discussion of any known environmental issues that could materially impact the issuer's ability to extract the mineral resources or mineral reserves; - (b) requirements and plans for waste and tailings disposal, site monitoring, and water management both during operations and post mine closure; - (c) project permitting requirements, the status of any permit applications, and any known requirements to post performance or reclamation bonds; - (d) a discussion of any potential social or community related requirements and plans for the project and the status of any negotiations or agreements with local communities; and - (e) a discussion of mine closure (remediation and reclamation) requirements and costs. - Item 21: Capital and Operating Costs Provide a summary of capital and operating cost estimates, with the major components set out in tabular form.
-Explain and justify the basis for the cost estimates. - Item 22: Economic Analysis Provide an economic analysis for the project that includes - (a) a clear statement of and justification for the principal assumptions;
+For contracts that are in place, discuss whether the terms, rates or charges are within industry norms. - Item 20: Environmental Studies, Permitting and Social or Community Impact Discuss reasonably available information on environmental, permitting and social or community factors related to the project.
+Consider and, where relevant, include - (a) a summary of the results of any environmental studies and a discussion of any known environmental issues that could materially impact the issuer's ability to extract the mineral resources or mineral reserves; - (b) requirements and plans for waste and tailings disposal, site monitoring and water management both during operations and post mine closure; - (c) project permitting requirements, the status of any permit applications and any known requirements to post performance or reclamation bonds; - (d) a discussion of any potential social or community related requirements and plans for the project and the status of any negotiations or agreements with local communities; and

-- (b) cash flow forecasts on an annual basis using mineral reserves or mineral resources and an annual production schedule for the life of project; - (c) a discussion of net present value (NPV), internal rate of return (IRR), and payback period of capital with imputed or actual interest; - (d) a summary of the taxes, royalties, and other government levies or interests applicable to the mineral project or to production, and to revenues or income from the mineral project; and - (e) sensitivity or other analysis using variants in commodity price, grade, capital and operating costs, or other significant parameters, as appropriate, and discuss the impact of the results.
+- (e) a discussion of mine closure (remediation and reclamation) requirements and costs. - Item 21: Capital and Operating Costs Provide a summary of capital and operating cost estimates, with the major components set out in tabular form.
+Explain and justify the basis for the cost estimates. - Item 22: Economic Analysis Provide an economic analysis for the project that includes - (a) a clear statement of and justification for the principal assumptions; - (b) cash flow forecasts on an annual basis using mineral reserves or mineral resources and an annual production schedule for the life of the project; - (c) a discussion of net present value (NPV), internal rate of return (IRR), and payback period of capital with imputed or actual interest; - (d) a summary of the taxes, royalties and other government levies or interests applicable to the mineral project or to production, and to revenue or income from the mineral project; and - (e) sensitivity or other analysis using variants in commodity price, grade, capital and operating costs, or other significant parameters, as appropriate, and discuss the impact of the results.